 4.1 Payments & Fees for Reseller Purchases

-In the event Contentstack software is purchased hereunder through an Authorized Reseller, Customers' obligation to pay shall be as described in a separate agreement to pay such Authorized Reseller.
-Customer acknowledges, that in addition to all other remedies under the law, the Authorized Reseller may be entitled to terminate licenses granted hereunder for breach of such separate agreement with Customer (e.g., a failure to pay for such licenses).
+In the event Contentstack software is purchased through an Authorized Reseller, by way of a separate agreement between Authorized Reseller and Customer, Customer's obligation to pay shall be as described in a such separate agreement.
+Customer acknowledges, that in addition to all other remedies under law, the Authorized Reseller may be entitled to terminate licenses granted thereunder for breach of such separate agreement with Customer (e.g., a failure to pay for such licenses).

 4.2 Fees; Payment

-In consideration of the Software and/or Services licensed and/or provided by Contentstack under this Agreement pursuant to one or more Order Forms, the Customer agrees to pay Contentstack the Fees as set forth on the applicable Order Forms.
-Except as otherwise provided in the Order Form, Fees are: (a) invoiced upon the Order Form Effective Date; (b) due within thirty (30) days from the date of Contentstack’s invoice; (c) due on the first day of the Renewal Term with respect to renewal Fees; (d) based upon and limited by the metrics set forth in the Order Form; (e) non-refundable and non-creditable, except as expressly set forth in Sections 7.4, 8.1 and 10.1 of this Agreement; (f) payable in US dollars; and (g) exclusive of all taxes (for which Customer shall be responsible, except for taxes on Contentstack’s net income).
-The customer agrees to provide Contentstack with complete and accurate billing and contact information.
+In consideration of the Software and/or Services licensed and/or provided by Contentstack under this Agreement pursuant to one or more Order Forms, Customer agrees to pay Contentstack the Fees as set forth on an applicable Order Form.
+Except as otherwise provided in an applicable Order Form, Fees are: (a) invoiced upon the Order Form Effective Date; (b) due within thirty (30) days from the date of Contentstack’s invoice; (c) due on the first day of the Renewal Term with respect to renewal Fees; (d) based upon and limited by the metrics set forth in an applicable Order Form; (e) non-refundable and non-creditable, except as expressly set forth in Sections 7.4, 8.1 and 10.1 of this Agreement; (f) payable in Austalian dollars; and (g) exclusive of all taxes (for which Customer shall be responsible, except for taxes on Contentstack’s net income).
+Customer agrees to provide Contentstack with complete and accurate billing and contact information.
 A service charge of 1.0% per month or the highest interest rate permitted by applicable law, whichever is lower, shall be applied to all amounts which are not paid when due under this Agreement and any Order Form(s), accruing from the due date.
 Customer shall not withhold or offset Fees due to Contentstack for any reason.
-Should Contentstack be required to use a collection agency or other means to collect payment due under this Agreement and/or any applicable Order Form(s), the Customer agrees to pay reasonable collection agency fees or reasonable attorney’s fees associated with such collection.
+Should Contentstack be required to use a collection agency or other means to collect payment due under this Agreement and/or any applicable Order Form(s), Customer agrees to pay reasonable collection agency fees or reasonable attorneys' fees associated with such collection.

-If travel is agreed upon by the parties, the Customer will pay or reimburse Contentstack for all reasonable travel and related expenses incurred by Contentstack personnel in performing Services.
-Expenses will be invoiced separately to the Customer and due within thirty (30) days from the invoice date.
+If travel is agreed upon by the parties, Customer will pay or reimburse Contentstack for all reasonable travel and related expenses incurred by Contentstack personnel in performing Services.
+Expenses will be invoiced separately to Customer and due within thirty (30) days from invoice date.